Rights Assertions

 In 2011, the Chiefs-in-Assembly stated that First Nations are fundamentally opposed to the pan-Indigenous approach of governments because they are inconsistent with the constitutional recognition and priority of First Nations Inherent, Aboriginal, and Treaty Rights.
 As the Original Peoples, we assert the primacy of First Nations Rights and reject any claim that we are all the same under section 35.
 First Nations and Inuit have lived on the lands now known as Canada since time immemorial, and there needs to be an acknowledgement of that in Canada’s policies, programs, and legislation.

-Today, the Chiefs-in-Assembly are deeply concerned with how the Métis Nation of Ontario is thwarting efforts by First Nations in different parts of the Ontario region to negotiate land claims, impact benefit agreements, treaty-land entitlements, and other land-based initiatives or processes.
+Today, the Chiefs-in-Assembly remain deeply concerned with how the MNO is thwarting efforts by First Nations in different parts of the Ontario region to negotiate land claims, Impact Benefit Agreements, treaty-land entitlements, and other land-based initiatives or processes.

 To be clear, the Chiefs of Ontario:

-• Reject the credibility of MNO as a legitimate Indigenous organization.
+• Reject the credibility of MNO as a legitimate Indigenous organization, nation or government.

-• Oppose the Canada-MNO Self-Government and Recognition Agreement.
+• Oppose the Canada-MNO Métis Self-Government Recognition and Implementation Agreement.

-• Oppose Bill C-53, Recognition of Certain Métis Governments in Alberta, Ontario and Saskatchewan and Métis Self-Government Act.
+• Opposed Bill C-53, Recognition of Certain Métis Governments in Alberta, Ontario and Saskatchewan and Métis Self-Government Act; and will oppose any future legislation that would recognize the MNO as having section 35 rights.

-• Reject that there were “historic Metis communities” which overlapped with our Ancestral and treaty territories prior to Effect Control (“pre-contact”).
+• Reject that there were “historic Métis communities” which overlapped with our ancestral and Treaty territories prior to effect control.

 • Will not engage with the MNO.
 It is not reasonable to ask First Nations to have a dialogue with a group that is not honest about who it represents or what its intentions are.